The three ASX shares I’m going to mention in this article are rated as ‘buys’ by several brokers.

 - 5 Stocks for Potentially Building Wealth After 50

 Tristan Harrison has no position in any of the stocks mentioned.
-The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of MEGAPORT FPO.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of ZIPCOLTD FPO.
 The Motley Fool Australia owns shares of and has recommended Transurban Group.
-The Motley Fool Australia has recommended MEGAPORT FPO and Nine Entertainment Co.
-Holdings Limited.
+The Motley Fool Australia has recommended Freedom Foods Group Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.